Reversionary interests: reversion under own or spouse's/civil partners's settlement

 There are special rules concerning a reversion owned by the settlor or his spouse or civil partner which are designed to prevent possible avoidance of tax through the creation of short-term settlements.
 Under such a settlement a valuable reversion would be given to the settlor or spouse or civil partner.
 Either would transfer the reversion on to a third party, and claim that the transfer was of excluded property.

-S settles property to pay income to his son for 10 days with remainder to Mrs S. Within those 10 days, Mrs S transfers her reversionary interest to the son who then becomes absolutely entitled to the settled property.
+Mr Fisher settles property to pay income to his son Benny for 10 days with remainder to Mrs Fisher.
+Within those 10 days, Mrs Fisher transfers her reversionary interest to Benny who then becomes absolutely entitled to the settled property.

-The making of the settlement by S is a PET, but only to the extent of the very small loss to his estate relating to the son’s 10 day income interest.
-The rest of the loss to S’s estate relates to the reversion given to Mrs S, and is exempt as a transfer between spouses, (IHTM11031) IHTA84/S18.
-The termination (IHTM04084) of the son’s interest in possession (IHTM16000) (IIP) in the settled property does not give rise to a charge as the person whose interest comes to end becomes entitled to the property (IHTM16000) IHTA84/S53 (2).
+The making of the settlement by Mr Fisher is a potentially exempt transfer (PET), but only to the extent of the very small loss to his estate relating to Benny’s 10 day income interest.
+The rest of the loss to Mr Fisher’s estate relates to the reversion given to Mrs Fisher, and is exempt as a transfer between spouses, IHTA84/S18.
+The termination (IHTM04084) of the son’s interest in possession (IHTM16060) in the settled property does not give rise to a charge as the person whose interest comes to end becomes entitled to the property, IHTA84/S53 (2).

-However the exception provided in IHTA84/S48 (1)(b) means that Mrs S’s reversionary interest is not excluded property in her hands.
-The gift of that interest to the son therefore is a PET (IHTM04057) and this prevents what would otherwise be a virtually tax-free transfer of funds from S to his son.
+However the exception provided in IHTA84/S48 (1)(b) means that Mrs Fisher’s reversionary interest is not excluded property in her hands.
+The gift of that interest to Benny therefore is a PET (IHTM04057) and this prevents what would otherwise be a virtually tax-free transfer of funds from Mr Fisher to his son.

-The facts are as Example 1 except that Mrs S transfers her reversionary interest to the son after the death of S but within the 10 day income period.
+The facts are as Example 1 except that Mrs Fisher transfers her reversionary interest to Benny after the death of Mr Fisher but within the 10 day income period.

-Again, as the reversionary interest is one to which the settlor’s spouse (Mrs S) has been beneficially entitled, the interest is not excluded property in her hands.
-Her transfer of that interest constitutes a PET.
+Again, as the reversionary interest is one to which the settlor’s spouse (Mrs Fisher) has been beneficially entitled, the interest is not excluded property in her hands.
+Her transfer of that interest is a PET.